 Yaktrax or Microspikes

 The trails around Breckenridge see a lot of use during winter, making them hard-packed and slick.
-Traction on your boots makes your winter hiking experience a lot safer and easier.
+If you’re not on snowshoes or skis, traction on your boots makes your winter hiking experience a lot safer and easier.
 Specialty outdoor shops like Mountain Outfitters in Breckenridge sell these kinds of traction systems for your hiking boots, which will make hiking these packed trails seem effortless.

 Plenty of food and water

-Always make sure to pack plenty of food and water for your journey to stay well hydrated and maintain your energy.
-It’s very important while you’re out on the trails, especially at 9,600 feet.
+Always make sure to pack plenty of snacks and water for your journey to stay well hydrated and maintain your energy.
+It’s very important while you’re out on the trails winter hiking in Breckenridge, especially at 9,600 feet.